 I will achieve less – but I will become more

-The focus on my business has meant missed mealtimes, missed play time and prayer time with my children.
+The focus on my business has meant missed mealtimes, missed playtime and prayer time with my children.
 Going deeper into family life will mean using the gift of extra time to more abundantly embrace my fatherhood.
 Already there is a look of pleasure and surprise on my children’s faces as they ask, “Aren’t you going out this evening?!”
 Only the other day, I spent an hour at the kitchen table helping my sons with their homework.

-Here was a chance to get to know them through the simple action of working alongside them, trying to understand how they learn, what motivates them, how they approach a challenge, how they respond to failure or achievement.
+Here was a chance to get to know them through the simple act of working alongside them, trying to understand how they learn, what motivates them, how they approach a challenge, how they respond to failure or achievement.
 What an insight into the minds of my boys!
 And what an opportunity as a father to experience how I intimately influence their lives and shape their understanding of the world.